elves/elvish/_website/learn/fundamentals.md

 In this version, `echo` only sees one argument containing
 <code>Hello,&nbsp;&nbsp;world</code> (with two spaces).
 A pair of **double
-quotes** tells Elvish that the text inside it is a single argument; they are not part of the argument.
+quotes** tells Elvish that the text inside it is a single argument; the quotes themselves are not part of the argument.

 On contrary, the `Hello,` and `world!` arguments are implicitly delimited by spaces (instead of explicitly by quotes); as such, they are known as